 When looking for a doctor to perform a nose job, make sure you closely examine the surgeon’s website, call their office, and visit their practice in person.
-It should give you a good impression of their history within the industry, their education, their professionalism and their training.
-Keep an eye out for those who specifically have a strong history in performing rhinoplasty.
+It should give you a good impression of their history within the industry, their education, their professionalism, and their training.
+Keep an eye out for those who specifically have a strong history of performing rhinoplasty.
 Ask to see before and after patient pictures.
 Be sure to pay attention to the quality of the photography.
-The photos should be taken with the same lighting, background and distance.
+The photos should be taken with the same lighting, background, and distance.
 Anything else is sloppy.
-Make sure the patient examples show to you are similar to you in sex, age, ethnicity and skin type.
+Make sure the patient examples show to you are similar to you in sex, age, ethnicity, and skin type.

 To avoid any unwanted results, pick a rhinoplasty surgeon in Chicago that has performed the procedure on thousands of patients.
 That kind of extensive experience makes a big difference.
 Not only are experienced surgeons practiced, but they’ve worked with all kinds of faces and gained insight into what makes a face attractive in the first place.